Chapter 8

 static linear elasticity

-general derivation and implementation of the finite element method for static
+derivation and implementation of the finite element method for static linear

-of linear elasticity, which must be solved by the FEA code.
+elasticity, which must be solved by the FEA code.
+The problem to be solved is illustrated in the

 3. The elastic constants for the solid